maximeraafat/BlenderNeRF/README.md

 ### SOF : Subset of Frames

-SOF renders every N frames from an animation, and uses those as training data for NeRF.
+SOF renders every N frames from a camera animation, and uses those as training data for NeRF.
 Testing will be executed on all animation frames, that is, both training frames and the remaining ones.

-### TTC : Train and Test Cameras (upcoming)
+### TTC : Train and Test Cameras

 TTC registers training and testing data from two separate user defined cameras.
 NeRF will then train on all animation frames rendered with the training camera, and predict all frames seen by the testing camera.